alidaka/portmantomaton/README.md

 # portmantomaton

+## Run
+Tests: `rake`

+Work in progress: `ruby simple.rb`

 ## Development notes
 I think all vowel phones start with vowels, and Y is a consonant sound.
 Maybe we can depend on that for syllables?

+Words like "bracket"/"yttrium" currently don't work since the first syllable of "yttrium" is only the vowel sound :(

 ## TODO
 * First/last syllable rather than stress?
 Missing consonant sounds :(